StevenSalazarM/Apache-Spark-Scalability-Analysis/README.md

 # Apache-Spark-Performance-Analysis
-The purpose of this project is to analyse the performance obtained in an application using the Apache-Spark Dataframe API.
+The purpose of this project is to perform a scalability analysis in an application using the Apache-Spark Dataframe API.

 ## Tests
 - The tests were performed using two EC2 Instances Types: m4.xlarge and m5.2xlarge.
 The directories test_m5_2xlarge and test_m4_xlarge contain the results obtained from 6 tests type (LoadTimeCache, LoadTimeNoCache, CarAccidentsCache, CarAccidensNoCache, CarAccidentsXQueriesCache and CarAccidentsXQueriesNoCache) and 7 different dataset (0.3M, 0.5M, 1M, 2M, 5M  and 10M rows of dataset and 15GB dataset size).